-Note: An auto-login wallet stores the hardware security module credentials in an auto-login software keystore.
-This configuration reduces the security of the system as a whole.
-However, this configuration supports unmanned or automated operations and is useful in deployments where automatic re-login of the hardware security module is necessary.
+Note: An auto-login wallet stores the HSM credentials in an auto-login software keystore.
+This configuration reduces the security of the system as a whole; however, this configuration supports unmanned or automated operations, and is useful in deployments where automatic re-login to the HSM is necessary.